 This is because if I wrote a post and included a lengthy description with FAQs and project samples . . . . it would be WAAYY too long!
 So long that it would be difficult to find your formula of interest just by scrolling, and you wouldn’t want to read it.

-Mod Podge Formulas
+Which Mod Podge to Use

 I decided to break out each into its own post – completely dedicated to EACH formula and just that formula!
 Instead of having to sift through information, you can learn exactly what you want about your Mod Podge formula of interest simply by clicking through the link below.

-- I’ll be adding a new formula each week to the linky below, until it’s complete with all formulas.
+I’ll be adding a new formula each week to the linky below, until it’s complete with all formulas.
 So bookmark and come back if you don’t see your formula yet!

-- As questions are asked in the comments, I’ll be updating the posts with answers and more information.
-My goal is to make each post a complete reference for you,
+As questions are asked in the comments, I’ll be updating the posts with answers and more information.
+My goal is to make each post a complete reference for you.

 Are you ready to learn?
 Click on the bottle image below to learn more!
 They are in alphabetical order for your reference.